 231. In line with the objectives of the European Union Circular Economy Action Plan, there is an opportunity to encourage the use of recycled nutrients that can replace nutrients otherwise obtained from primary raw materials.
 The main challenge is to use recycled nutrient resources with an environmental performance that is equal to, or better than, that of the primary nutrient resources they replace.
 Efforts are ongoing across the European Union to develop manure processing technologies that allow manure to be turned into a safe and agronomically valuable resource that can be used more widely.

-232. Techniques for simple manure treatment can be classified as physical, chemical or biological (see figure IV.5 below, Bernal and others, 2015).
+232. Techniques for simple manure treatment can be classified as physical, chemical or biological (see figure IV.5 below; Bernal and others, 2015).
 Furthermore, a number of different options/technologies are available for further and more advanced processing of raw or treated manures for recovering and upgrading nutrients and organic matter from different manure types (see figure IV.6 below).
 For slurries or other liquid manures, such as digestate from anaerobic digestion of manure and other biowaste, all treatment steps start with mechanical separation into:

 (a) A solid fraction that is relatively rich in organic N and P; and